-Concept: the intervention consists in adding a stereometric volume with steel structure linked to the historical one, that will address new library functions.
-The connection between old and new takes place in the linkage, which is shaped by the turning movement of the new building disposition.
+Concept: the intervention consists of adding a stereometric volume with a steel structure linked to the historical one, that will address new library functions.
+The connection between the old and new takes place in the linkage, which is shaped by the turning movement of the new building disposition.

 Distribution system: The main entrance has been located in the east side of the building, through the use of a ramp, which leads to the former theater of the historical building, a double height space that becomes the distribution center for the new intervention.
 Primary and secondary entrances, all converge to this fulcrum, where lending area and reception functions are located, and from which one can reach the new consultation wing.

-Inside the simple and regular volume of the new intervention, the space is defined through the use of furniture.
-The hinge where old and new meet also works as vertical distribution knot, hosting the staircase and the elevator.
-The preexisting building undergoes few changes, the main intervention consists in the new functional layout: in fact it hosts all those functions that address the public, while the proper function of library will take place in the new volume.
-This also makes the two buildings autonomous, allowing to manage activities with independent timetables.
+Inside the simple and regular volume of the new intervention, space is defined through the use of furniture.
+The hinge where old and new meet also works as a vertical distribution knot, hosting the staircase and the elevator.
+The preexisting building undergoes few changes, the main intervention consists in the new functional layout: in fact, it hosts all those functions that address the public, while the proper function of the library will take place in the new volume.
+This also makes the two buildings autonomous, allowing them to manage activities with independent timetables.

 North facade is left as a blank wall, due to the small amount of light and to the presence of a thermal chimney that regulates the inner ventilation.
-South facade is treated as a curtain wall instead, a completely glazed surface, whose light and thermal income are controlled through a directable brise soleil system.
-This solution made of mobile slats allows to have a dynamic and variable facade, different at each hour of the day.
+The south facade is treated as a curtain wall instead, a completely glazed surface, whose light and thermal income are controlled through a directable brise soleil system.
+This solution made of mobile slats allows having a dynamic and variable facade, different at each hour of the day.

 The transversal section shows the glazing volume placed on the double height space of the historical building.
 Moreover, it is shown the joint between the two buildings and the shed covering system that optimizes solar panel outcome and brings light inside.